 Your Guide and Porter

-Since the mountain trekking takes you to remote places over high altitudes, the leader should have a piece of significant knowledge in the field so that he can wonderfully and safely lead you there, clearing any obstacles on the way.
+Since the mountain trek takes you to remote places over high altitudes, the leader should have a piece of significant knowledge in the field so that he can wonderfully and safely lead you there, clearing any obstacles on the way.
 We, the Nepal Adventure Team, can proudly say that our guides are highly qualified for the role.
 They are fully trained, experienced, and licensed.
 They have undergone a whole lot of training to make themselves useful in various situations and to make your journey a smooth and pleasant one.

 Best Time to Travel